 In the summer of 2018, Hannah Flippen led the USA Blue team to a third-place finish at the International Cup.
 Anissa Urtez was the top hitter for the Mexican National Team in that same tournament.
 Flippen earned a spot on the U.S. National Team for the Japan Cup in early November.

 Four Utes traveled the globe and represented their countries in International play in the summer of 2017.

 Hannah Flippen played for Team USA in the World Cup of Softball in Oklahoma City, the Pan Am/World Qualifier in the Dominican Republic, and the Japan Cup.
 Anissa Urtez and Alyssa Barrera were also in Oklahoma City for the World Cup as starters on the Mexican National Team.
 Aubrey Peterson was a starter for Great Britain at the 2017 Women's Softball European Championship.

-Amy Hogue is in her 19th season with the Utah softball program as a head coach, assistant coach and player.
-She has led the Utes to three-straight NCAA Tournament berths beginning in 2015, including back-to-back Super Regionals for the first time in program history in 2016 and 2017.
+Amy Hogue enters her 21st season with the Utah softball program as a head coach, assistant coach and player.
+She led the Utes to three-straight NCAA Tournament berths beginning in 2015, including back-to-back Super Regionals for the first time in program history in 2016 and 2017.

-In 11 seasons as the Utes' head coach, Hogue has a 317-275-1 record at Utah and sports a 514-360-1 overall record in 17 years as a collegiate head coach, which includes six seasons at the NJCAA level’s Salt Lake Community College.
+In 12 seasons as the Utes' head coach, Hogue has a 335-310-1 record and sports a 533-395-1 overall mark in 18 years as a collegiate head coach, which includes six seasons at the NJCAA level's Salt Lake Community College.

 Hogue got her start in coaching as Utah's graduate assistant coach from 1994-95.
 As a player from 1991-94, she helped the Utes win two conference titles and make two College World Series appearances.
 She captained the 1994 squad that tallied a school-record 51 wins, earning Western Athletic Conference Player of the Year, first team all-region and second team All-America honors along the way.
 She was a three-time All-WAC honoree.